Table of Contents

 - Photo: A single image (not necessarily a photo) to promote your products, services, or brand.

-- Video: Vertical or horizontal, for quick hits or deep dives.
+- Video: A vertical or horizontal video designed for quick engagement or deep dives.

-- Messenger: Viewers can tap to start a conversation with your brand.
+- Messenger: Within Messenger, users can start a conversation with your brand.

-- Carousel: Up to ten images or videos, each with its own headline, description, or link.
+- Carousel: Up to 10 images or videos that users can swipe through, each with its own headline, description, or link.

-- Slideshow: Combine images and text to create a video ad that uses up to five times less data than regular video.
+- Slideshow: A video ad made from images and text that uses less data than standard video ads.

-- Collection: Mobile shopping experiences that allow viewers to purchase directly through the app.
+- Collection: A mobile-first shopping experience that lets people browse and purchase products directly within the app.

 For more details, head over to our Facebook Advertising Guide.